masupert/BeyondTheTorchlight/07 - Combat.md

 ===

 ## Maneuvers
-The following *Maneuvers* can be executed by a character when they achieve a *Precision Strike* or if they choose to expend one *Breath* during their turn.
+Instead of moving during their turn characters can attempt a *Maneuver*.

 ### Disarm
-You disarm a target forcing it to drop one item of your choice that it is holding.
+Roll an Str check to disarm an *Engaged* target forcing it to drop one item that it is holding (not worn).
 This may include items in its mouth or other appendages.

-### Distract
-You distract the target allowing all attacks against that target for the next round to receive a +1 bonus.

-### Evade
-You can evade all attacks for the next round of combat, receiving damage only on a critical hit.

-### Feint (Melee)
-You feint, causing the enemy to hesitate.
-You may re-roll your damage die and take the higher result.

 ### Goad
 You goad a single target into attacking you on the next round.
 The attack against you is *Enhanced* and any attack against another target in your lane is *Impaired*.

 ### Grapple (Melee)
-After your attack you attempt to grapple the creature with a Dex check.
+After your attack you attempt to grapple the creature with an Agl check.
 Upon success the enemy may not move and its attacks are *Impaired*.
-The character grappling must make Str save each round to continue to hold the grapple.
+The character grappling must make Str save as it’s action each round to continue to hold the grapple.

 ### Hide/Cover
 You hide or take cover provided there is a place to do so.
 Your next attack after coming out from hiding is *Enhanced*.
 You may hide for more than one round of combat.
 You may not be hit with a ranged weapon while hiding and only *Engaged* enemies may attack you.

 Splash damage or other area of effects will still hit you for *Impaired* damage.

-### Parry (Melee)
-You may choose to parry a melee attack from one enemy, avoiding all damage, including a critical hit.
-The enemy must make a melee attack against you next round.
-A *Maneuver* may still be enacted against you.

 ### Push (Melee)
 You may push a character into one adjacent lane or stance.
 The character may not move from that position next round.